Real Estate Agent Job Description Template

 - Act as a buyer’s agent to each client and guide clients through the process of buying and selling a home.

-When listing the job description, it’s important to understand the variations of the job title and its accompanying requirement and duties.
-For example, a buyer’s agent, listing agent, and leasing agent.
+When listing the job description, it’s important to understand the job title variations and its accompanying requirement and duties—for example, a buyer’s agent, listing agent, and leasing agent.
 Buyer's agents are legally bound to help buyers, whereas listing agents—the real estate agent representing the home listing—have a fiduciary duty to the home seller.

 Real Estate Agent Requirements